 Students are required to take 1 credit of seminar each fall and spring semester during enrollment as a graduate student in the program.

-Students must take research credits every semester.
+Students must take research credits every semester until they meet a minimum of 30 credits.
 Credits will vary.

 Graduate School Policies